Genaker/Magento2PWA/README.md

  - Apply database updates by running `php bin/magento setup:upgrade`\*
  - Flush the cache by running `php bin/magento cache:flush`
  - Generate JS ServiceWorker and Manifest files **`php bin/magento pwa:generate`**

+ **Note: You can add that generated files to the git and don't generate this files on production**

 ### Type 2: Composer